 So if you’re trying to get someone to do something, don’t start by explaining the action.
 Start with why they should take that action.
 Explain what they’ll get out of doing something, and they’ll often be more inclined to do it.

-I’m pretty passionate about this stuff, so I’d love to hear any and all questions you might have about writing, particularly when it comes to writing for the web.
+I’m pretty passionate about good UX writing, so I’d love to hear any and all questions you might have about writing, particularly when it comes to writing for the web.